tuvo1106/aws-primer/certified_solutions_architect.md

 #### _S3 Lifecycle Management_

 - Automate the process of moving objects to different Storage classes or deleting objects all together.
-- Can be used togethe with _versioning_.
+- Can be used together with _versioning_.
 - Can be applied to both _current_ and _previous_ versions.

 ---